wonsunahn/CS1632_PittEdu/README.md

 Follow these instructions:

-1. Right click on "PittCS", or click on the vertical-3-dot context menu button, and select "Export".
+1. Right click on "PittEdu", or click on the vertical-3-dot context menu button, and select "Export".

 1. Select "Java JUnit" in the list of language options and optionally check "Include step descriptions as a separate comment" to generate more detailed comments.
 Leave other boxes unchecked.

-1. Save the resulting file "PittCSTest.java" to the src/test/java/edu/pitt/cs test source directory.
+1. Save the resulting file "PittEduTest.java" to the src/test/java/edu/pitt/cs test source directory.

-1. Add the following line to the top of "PittCSTest.java":
+1. Add the following line to the top of "PittEduTest.java":
    ```
    package edu.pitt.cs;
    ```